decentralized-identity/universal-resolver/docs/instances/instances.md

 ### https://resolver.danubetech.com/ — hosted by Danube Tech

 (this space can contain specific information about this instance of the Universal Resolver)

+### https://resolver.spruceid.com/ — hosted by Spruce Systems

+(this space can contain specific information about this instance of the Universal Resolver)